Miss Amelia Lands a Duke

 After seeing his friend interred at his final resting place, all he could do now was make certain the man’s wife and children wanted for nothing.
 And that is exactly what he and Merivale were going to do, though now that he knew of Lady Merivale’s plans, he should suggest to Merivale that they retire to Haldenwood for a few weeks, where it was quiet.
 Merivale’s wife, it seemed, had invited a small group of guests for an impromptu summer house party.
 Cav was in no mood to socialize just yet.
 If it didn’t appear the height of rudeness, he would have left immediately upon learning what Lady Merivale had planned.

 Right at that moment, he hated being a gentleman.
 He wished he had the courage to leave this place because he knew Merivale’s wife planned this party the moment she learned he was coming out to Somerhill with her husband for a rest.
 Episodes like this were what made him wish he could retire from public life.
 If Perce’s death taught him anything, it was that you never knew when your own number was going to be called.

 And there was the other matter he’d yet to deal with.

 Clara.
-While he’d effectively dismissed her the night he arrived at the home he rented for her to find her in the arms of a young lover three weeks earlier, he’d yet to make the break clean.
+While he’d effectively dismissed her that night three weeks earlier, when he arrived at the home he rented for her, to find her in the arms of a young lover, he’d yet to make the break clean.
 Her betrayal had been a blow to his ego, and his manhood.
 Had he been his normal, intuitive self, he would have known something was amiss.
 As it was, he had no idea how long she’d been playing him for a fool.
 The only excuse he had was that he was still disturbed by his friend’s murder.